Tak-Iwamoto/rusty-gql/docs/src/types/index.md

 # Types

-rusty-gql generates graphql types as Rust codes from schemas.
+rusty-gql generates GraphQL types as Rust codes from schemas.